pixelcaliber/chat-application-user-service/README.md

 # chat-application-user-service

-User mirco-service: Part of chat application, it enables secure login, signin and registration of users using JWT, also additionally provides efficient search mechanism for any user based on its username
+### User mirco-service: Part of chat application, it enables secure login, signin and registration of users using JWT, also additionally provides efficient search mechanism for any user based on its username
+### Additionally, whenever a new user registers we send a notification to them using Firebase Cloud Messaging and Kafka for scalability, based on the FCM token of users' device, refer: notification service repo for more details

+- so, this service is a producer of kafka notification events, we are pushing those events into a topic for worker to consume and generate notifications on user devices

-tech-stack: Postgres, Python, flask
+tech-stack: Postgres, Python, flask, Kafka

 ### User Service: